alces-software/flight-appliance-docs/docs/source/slurm/slurm.rst

   Requests all available cores of 2 compute nodes

 ``--ntasks=16``
-  Reuqests 16 cores across any available compute nodes
+  Requests 16 cores across any available compute nodes

 For example, to use 64 CPU cores on the cluster for a single application, the instruction ``--ntasks=64`` can be used.
 The following example shows launching the **Intel Message-passing** MPI benchmark across 64 cores on your cluster.
-This application is launched via the OpenMPI ``mpirun`` command - the numnber of threads and list of hosts are automatically assembled by the scheduler and passed to the MPI at runtime.
+This application is launched via the OpenMPI ``mpirun`` command - the number of threads and list of hosts are automatically assembled by the scheduler and passed to the MPI at runtime.
 This jobscript loads the ``apps/imb`` module before launching the application, which automatically loads the module for **OpenMPI**.

 .. code:: bash